cversek/raspi-openlabmonitor/DHT/README.md

 peculiar one wire communication protocol of [Aosong(Guangzhou) Electronics' DHT22](http://www.adafruit.com/products/385) humidity and temperature sensors.
-Since the code is built for Raspberry Pi Linux ARM architecture, the timings implemented by the library may not always be gauranteed (i.e. is not "real-time") so the data request protocol will fail frequently.
+Since the code is built for Raspberry Pi Linux ARM architecture, the timings implemented by the library may not always be gauranteed (i.e., is not "real-time") so the data request protocol will fail frequently.
 In order to migitate the effect of this failure at the application level, the high level Python driver retries the request if the previous data's checksum does not match.